[The survey findings presented as is, without author’s opinion. Readers are free to comment, analyze]

 3. Homophobic attitude – 92% Indians said they will be ashamed to have a gay son

 4. Relationship Dynamics and Domestic Duties – 16% Indian men said they play equal or greater role in domestic duties whereas in other countries it was around 50%.

 5. Sexual Satisfaction – Men generally showed more sexual satisfaction than women.
 Women who said that their partners do more domestic work were found to be more sexually satisfied.
 98% Indian men said they were satisfied with their stable partners.

 6. Parenting and involvement in childbirth – Most men with children had never been to a delivery room during their child’s birth.
 Unemployed men are more likely to be involved in daily caregiving of the children.

 7. Health Practices and Vulnerabilities – Younger men and men with more inequitable gender attitude found to regularly abuse alcohol.

-9. Self-Esteem – Men generally reported high level of self-esteem with the exception of Croatia and India.
-Men also have high level of suicide ideation and depression.
+9. Self-Esteem – Men generally reported a high level of self-esteem with the exception of Croatia and India.
+Men also have a high level of suicide ideation and depression.

 - 2 % men in India reported suicidal thoughts in previous one month

 - 4% men said they frequently have stress about less income